S1rDev10us/Typescript-MotionCanvasExporters/README.md

      });
    ```

-5. Pick the exporter in the Video Settings tab:
+5. Pick the exporter in the Video Settings tab: (pick the video with transparency option)
    ![Video Settings](./images/video-settings-tab.png)